 The committee conducts a video-recorded 60-75 minute practice interview whereby the committee explores various aspects of the applicant’s readiness, including one's motivations for pursuing a career in health care, exposure to clinical medicine, academic readiness, research and leadership experiences, as well as one's record of service experiences.
 Committees provide targeted feedback and critique during the interview, assisting students in improving their oral presentation of their application.
 Following each interview, the HPP Director, with assistance from the committee, drafts a customized evaluative committee letter that is subsequently uploaded to the appropriate application system on behalf of the applicant.

-In order to participate in the HPP Committee Process, applicants are encouraged to attend the information seminar (winter) and panel discussion (late spring); however, they are required to meet one-on-one with the HPP Director, ideally no later than April 1st, to review that requirements for the committee process and schedule a committee interview.
-No later than one week prior to your scheduled committee interview, you must submit a completed HPP Application Packet to the hpp office (firstname.lastname@example.org).
+In order to participate in the HPP Committee Process, applicants are encouraged to attend the information seminar (winter) and panel discussion (late spring); however, they are required to meet one-on-one with the HPP Director, ideally no later than April 1st, to review the requirements for the committee process and schedule a committee interview.
+No later than one week prior to your scheduled committee interview, applicants must submit a completed HPP Application Packet (see Apply --> Required Forms) to the hpp office (firstname.lastname@example.org).

 How to choose your HPP Committee Member